Peninsula Housing Authority

-Peninsula Housing Authority is a public housing agency in Port Angeles, Washington that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of April 20th, 2019, Peninsula Housing Authority has 1 waiting lists that are open now or opening soon.
+Peninsula Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 18th, 2021, Peninsula Housing Authority has 1 waiting lists that are open now or opening soon.

 The Peninsula Housing Authority (PHA) is currently accepting Public Housing waiting list applications.